Fast Fire Flank Steak Recipe

-Fast Fire Flank Steak that will have all your guests asking for seconds and thirds.
+Fast Fire Flank Steak recipe that will have all your guests asking for seconds and thirds.

 Since it goes on the grill, it also means less pans to have to wash after dinner.

-While we waited for the flank steak to cook, we sat on the picnic table and toasted to our moms with a little bubbly.
+While we waited for the flank steak to cook, we celebrated the weekend.

 A picnic style meal with a fancy touch.